 It’s Holiday Food Fest time once again!
-Because I’m hosting this week and Holiday Food Fest always features a fabulous giveaway, we’re gathering here at my Out and About page (where I post reviews, giveaways, and the like).
+The recipe I’m sharing today is Pomegranate Pork, or Pom’d Pork, as I like to say.
 Our theme is Holiday Dishes: Mains, Sides, Soups … really any holiday dish.

 Now for my recipe … while many of us have another round of turkey and ham for our upcoming holiday dinners, some of us like to change things up a bit.
 We always spend Christmas Eve with my side of the family.
 We get together in the afternoon and rather than a sit-down meal, we have an informal buffet of appetizers and desserts.

 For this gathering, I’m planning to make a variation of a dish I made not that long ago—POM’d Pork.
 I tested it today.

 All things pomegranate have been on mind since I attended the POM Wonderful Blogger Harvest Festival in California back in October—all expenses paid.
 I was not paid to write this post, but the POM Wonderful product used was given to me.
 I am a huge fan of POM products because I like their quality, nutritional benefits, and taste.

 My starting point was the Pomegranate Beef recipe that Stephanie shared over at A Year of Slow Cooking, which actually originated as Grass Fed Beef in Pomegranate Sauce by Karina, the Gluten-Free Goddess.

 As soon as I received Stephanie’s fabulous new slow cooker cookbook, Make It Fast, Cook It Slow: The Big Book of Slow Cooking, I zeroed in on this recipe.
 I made it using pork and made a few other adjustments based on my own personal tastes and what was in my pantry.